scalar-labs/scalardl/docs/backup-restore.md

 **Cosmos DB**

 You must create a Cosmos DB account with a Continuous backup policy enabled to use point-in-time restore (PITR) feature.
 Backups are created continuously after it is enabled.
-To specify a transactionally-consistent restore point, please pause Scalar DL service as described in the [basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
+To specify a transactionally-consistent restore point, please pause ScalarDL service as described in the [basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).

 **DynamoDB**

 You must enable the point-in-time recovery (PITR) feature for DynamoDB tables.
-If you use [Scalar DL Schema Loader](https://github.com/scalar-labs/scalardl-schema-loader), it enables PITR by default.
+If you use [ScalarDL Schema Loader](https://github.com/scalar-labs/scalardl-schema-loader), it enables PITR by default.
-To specify a transactionally-consistent restore point, please pause Scalar DL service as described in the [basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
+To specify a transactionally-consistent restore point, please pause ScalarDL service as described in the [basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).

 ## Restore Backups of Ledger Databases

 To restore backups, you must follow the [Restore Backup](https://github.com/scalar-labs/scalardb/blob/master/docs/backup-restore.md#restore-backup) section.
-You must stop Scalar DL Ledger services before restoring database backups and start the Scalar DL Ledger services after restoring the backups.
+You must stop ScalarDL Ledger services before restoring database backups and start the ScalarDL Ledger services after restoring the backups.

 ## Create/Restore Backups of Auditor Databases